zinGit-Dev/zinGit-Dev/README.md

 ### Hi there 💟
+My name is Zineb, I studied :
+Bachelor's Degree in Translation & Interpretation at Granada University.
+&
-My name is Zineb, I have Bachelor's Degree in Translation & Interpretation from Granada University. and Master's Degree in Teaching foreign language at Cantabria University
+Master's Degree in Teaching foreign language at Cantabria University

 # Languages: